elliehelisky/elh-dwm/README.md

 **Example:**

 - rofi -> dmenu
-- firefox -> chromium -> librewolf -> brave
+- librewolf appimage -> firefox -> chromium -> librewolf -> brave
-- nemo -> ranger (via st) -> thunar -> dolphin -> nautilus
+- nemo -> ranger (via tabbed st) -> ranger (via st) -> thunar -> dolphin -> nautilus

 # Patches
-By default, I have systray, uselessgaps, and autostart as my patches.
-It has already been patched so no further action is needed.
+I have included many QoL patches in my build.
+You can see the following patches included in this repository.

 If you choose to remove any of these patches.
 Install *patch* from your distro's package manager and remove them using this sytax